Public-Tree-Map/public-tree-map-data-pipeline/README.md

 # public-tree-data

-Public Tree Map uses open datasets to document publicly owned park + street + landmark trees in Santa Monica, California.
+Public Tree Map uses open datasets to document publicly owned park + street trees in Santa Monica, California.
+We're working to add data about other LA county public trees.
 Please see below for more information about the data sources and project.

 ## Running the Pipeline Locally